franiglesias/php-golden/doc/master_approval_cookbook.md

 The problem is representative of a common situation.
 We have an important piece of code that we are afraid to touch because it applies a lot of business rules.
 We have to add new rules and business objects, but we don't know how to do it because of the complexity.
 To make things worse we don't have tests to try to refactor it.

+## The example

+The code exercise we are going to use for this recipe is the [Gilded Rose Refactoring](https://github.com/emilybache/GildedRose-Refactoring-Kata) kata, using the version published by Emily Bache.
+This version uses the approvals test library, so we are going to remove it and use **php-golden** instead.

 ## Preparation

 Install the library if you have not done so before.